ShreyasJenner/audio-metadata-reader/README.md

-# id3reader
+# audio-metadata-reader

 ## About the Project

-A tool/library to read metadata from audio files.
+A exif-inspired tool/library to read metadata from audio files.

 ### Supported Formats

 - **MP3**
 - **FLAC**